last update 20 July 2010

 Birth Certificate

-Broke out of the bottom of the food chain woolcomber mode to become a self employed tradesman - Tin & Iron Plate Worker & Gas Fitter, then a "Master Ironmonger" after he moved his large family to Scarborough between the 1871 and 1881 censuses and later set up shop at 20 North Street.
+John broke out of the bottom of the food chain woolcomber mode to become a self employed tradesman - Tin & Iron Plate Worker & Gas Fitter, then a "Master Ironmonger".

 14 North Marine Drive - the Fletcher residence and ironmonger shop when they first moved to Scarborough in the 1870s.